-The local currency in Japan is the Japanese Yen (¥) Japan is still very much a cash society.
-You should expect to pay in cash unless otherwise advised.
+The local currency in Japan is the Japanese Yen (¥).
+Japan is still very much a cash society.
+We recommend carrying enough cash for the day in case card is not accepted.

 Most accommodation, snow sports lessons and rentals in Niseko will accept credit cards.
-Pre-book the essentials to save the hassle of having enough cash.
+Pre-book the essentials to save the hassle of carrying excess cash and wasting holiday time looking for an ATM.

-Japan has one of the lowest crime rates in the world, so there are no worries about carrying cash.
+Japan has one of the lowest crime rates in the world, so you can feel a little more at ease carrying cash.

 Health & Medical